llm-d-incubation/inferno-autoscaler/docs/ocp-deployment.md

 We use **GuideLLM** as a load generator for the vLLM servers deployed by the `llm-d` infrastructure, and scaled by the Inferno-Autoscaler.

 We can generate traffic by using Kubernetes `Job`s, which will launch GuideLLM to generate traffic for the servers.
-A sample `yaml` snippet for a Job launching GuideLLM against the Inference Gateway deployed by `llm-d` can be found [at the end of this README](#guidellm-job-configuration-example-configsamplesguidellm-jobyaml).
+A sample `yaml` snippet for a Job launching GuideLLM against the Inference Gateway deployed by `llm-d` can be found in the following commands.

 ## Example: scale-up scenario